 Input: Two arguments.
-Polygon coordinates as a list of lists with two integers each.
-A checking point coordinates as a list of two integers.
+Polygon coordinates as a list of tuple with two integers (int) each.
+A checking point coordinates as tuple of two integers.

-Output: Whatever the point inside the polygon or not as a boolean.
+Output: Whatever the point inside the polygon or not as logic value (bool).

 How it is used: This concept is using for image recognizing.
 But as we said early it can be useful for topographical software and city planning.